ADX Florence

-United States Penitentiary, Administrative Maximum Facility (abbreviated as USP Florence ADMAX; commonly known as ADX Florence, Florence Supermax, and the Alcatraz of the Rockies) is a United States federal prison in Fremont County, Colorado, operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
+The United States Penitentiary, Administrative Maximum Facility (abbreviated as USP Florence ADMAX; commonly known as ADX Florence, Florence Supermax, and the Alcatraz of the Rockies) is a United States federal prison for men in Fremont County, Colorado, United States.
+It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The prison houses some of the most dangerous criminals in the United States.

-ADX Florence, constructed in 1994 and opened the following year, is classed as a supermax or "control unit" prison, that provides a higher, more controlled level of custody than a regular maximum security prison (or "high security", as it is called in the federal prison system).
+ADX Florence, constructed in 1994 and opened the following year, is classed as a supermax or control unit prison, that provides a higher, more controlled level of custody than a regular maximum security prison (or high security, as it is called in the federal prison system).
 ADX Florence forms part of the Federal Correctional Complex, Florence (FCC Florence), which is situated on 49 acre of land and houses different facilities with varying degrees of security, including the adjacent United States Penitentiary, Florence High.

 ADX Florence was commissioned when the Federal Bureau of Prisons needed a unit designed specifically for the secure housing of specific prisoners most capable of extreme violence toward staff or other inmates, as well as inmates deemed too high-profile or too great a security risk for even a maximum security prison.
 The inmates are confined for most of the day in single cells with facilities made of poured, reinforced concrete to deter self-harm, and are under 24-hour supervision, carried out intensively with high staff–inmate ratios.

 Function

 The institution is unofficially known as ADX Florence or "the Alcatraz of the Rockies".
-It is part of the Federal Correctional Complex, Florence, run by the Federal Bureau of Prisons under the United States Department of Justice.
+It is part of the Federal Correctional Complex, Florence, run by Federal Bureau of Prisons under the United States Department of Justice.
 The complex includes a minimum-security camp that, As of February 2019, held more prisoners than the supermax unit.
 The number of inmates has declined, and as of 2021, two housing units had closed due to low population.

 Florence houses male inmates in the federal prison system deemed the most dangerous and in need of the tightest control, including prisoners whose escape would pose a serious threat to national security.

-Women classified as a "special management concern" due to violence or escape attempts are confined at Federal Medical Center, Carswell in Fort Worth, Texas.
+Women classified as a special management concern due to violence or escape attempts are confined at Federal Medical Center, Carswell, in Fort Worth, Texas.